Commandant General Royal Marines

-The Commandant General Royal Marines is the professional head of the Royal Marines.
+Commandant General Royal Marines is the professional head of the Royal Marines.
 The title has existed since 1943.
 The role is held by a General who is assisted by a Deputy Commandant General, with the rank of brigadier.
 This position is not to be confused with Captain General Royal Marines, the ceremonial head.
 The Commandant General Royal Marines is the counterpart to the Commandant of the United States Marine Corps.

 History

 In 1760 three naval captains were appointed colonels of marines.
 However, these were naval officers and it meant that the furthest a marine officer could advance was to lieutenant colonel.
 It was not until 1771 that commandants of the three divisions (Portsmouth, Plymouth and Chatham) were appointed.
 The first single professional head of the Royal Marine Forces was the Deputy Adjutant-General, a post which existed from 1825 until 1914 when the post was re-designated the Adjutant-General: the post holder usually held the rank of full general.
-Since 1943 the professional head of the Royal Marines has been the Commandant-General who held the rank of full general until 1977, the rank of lieutenant general until 1996 and the rank of major general until April 2021.
-On 30 April 2021 the Royal Marines announced for the first time since 1996, that a lieutenant general would be taking over the role, that person being Lieutenant General Robert Magowan.
-Magowan was also the first person to assume the role twice.
+Since 1943 the professional head of the Royal Marines has been the Commandant-General who held the rank of full general until 1977, the rank of lieutenant general until 1996, the rank of major general until April 2021, the rank of lieutenant general until November 2022, and the rank of full general since 2022.
+Lieutenant General Robert Magowan was the first person to assume the role twice, serving between 2016 and 2017 and again from 2021 to 2022.

+On 25 November 2022 the Royal Marines announced that General Gwyn Jenkins, then Vice-Chief of the Defence Staff, would be concurrently appointed the new Commandant General Royal Marines, making him the first full general to occupy the role since 1977.

 From 1825 until 1964 his headquarters office which changed location several times was known as the Royal Marine Office.